top of page

 Screen Shot 2019-10-21 at 3.34.55 PM.png

-young eco-warriors and finally forces them into a desperate, spectacular, last tick public protest.
+"A nail-biting campaign against a negotiated deadline that tests the ingenuity of the young eco-warriors and finally forces them into a desperate, spectacular, last tick public protest.

 --Kirkus STARRED review.